TeleAI-mcp/rapid-security-scanner-oe55/README.md

-# rapid-security-scanner-oe55
+# Rapid Security Scanner Oe55

-Repository to test GitHub automation for issue management
+A repository to test GitHub automation for issue management.